the main Central Park Church of Christ page.

 Name tag tangent.

-Where a name is 'written' on somebody is somewhat important, and how it is done is also worth looking at.
+Where a name is 'written' on somebody is somewhat important, and how it is done is also worth looking at, whether by 'hot iron branding', a tattoo, or even a less permanent mark such as a henna design, or even something that is removable such as a 'name tag'.

 There is significance in the placement, such as on their forehead, in both the status of the person, or thing when we're talking about the beast, so marked.
 That location is for ease of identification of whoever they come in contact with.
-Slaves weren't usually branded on the forehead, but sometimes convicted criminals were.
-The more technical name for the process is “scarification” and, unless some extensive plastic surgery is done, it is permanent.
+Slaves weren't usually branded with a red-hot iron pressed onto their forehead, as long as they stayed 'home'.
+Sometimes fugitives and certain convicted criminals were.
+The more technical name for the process is "scarification" and, unless some extensive plastic surgery is done, it is permanent.
 And, believe it or not, human branding has come back into fashion as yet another type of 'body modification', and people pay for the privilege of having such pain inflicted on them.

 In Roman times, captured runaway slaves and army deserters (those who weren't killed outright) were branded with FGV (fugitive) on their forehead, and or hand, or even on their calf of their leg.
 Sometimes all three just to make the point.
-And then sent back into slavery.
-Once so marked, if they got into trouble again, well, that was the end of it.
+And then sent back into slavery because a good, trained, slave is worth money.
+But, once so marked, if they got into trouble again, well, that was the end of it, because they are now causing more hassle than they're worth.

-Other cultures branded everything from their own slaves and cattle to trade goods and even trees with hot irons to denote ownership or other important designation.
-However, other than finding the branding irons, most of the articles branded are perishable, especially given the scale of time we're talking about, and exactly how some of them were used isn't clear.
+Other cultures branded everything from their own slaves and cattle to trade goods and even trees with specially shaped hot irons (letters, numbers, symbols) to denote land ownership boundaries or other important designations.
+However, other than the finding the branding irons in the remains of period structures, most of the articles branded were perishable, especially given the scale of time we're talking about, and exactly how some of them were used isn't clear.

 The other type of mark, the tattoo, is somewhat less destructive to the skin, but is also permanent to some degree.
 Tattooing, inserting ink into the skin with some sort of needle, has also been done since ancient times.
 Some Egyptian mummies who had been buried somewhere around 3000 BC had decorative tattoos on them that are still visible.
 So unless medically removed, a tattoo is pretty much permanent.